-- Wood coating options with partially plant-based formulations, while providing similar performance characteristics to equivalent fossil fuel-based products. - Coatings that once required high-temperature bake cycles in the past can now cure at room temperatures because of innovative technology.
-These coatings reduce energy requirements by eliminating the need for high-temperature bake cycles. - The development of high-transfer-efficiency powder coatings not only reduces spray time and the energy associated with the spray application process, but also reduces product loss, which further reduces energy use and preserves natural resources. - Heat- and sun-reflective roof coatings and infrared-reflecting concrete coatings reduce the urban heat island effect and can reduce cooling needs in warmer climates. - Powder coatings and other types of coating systems that deliver high performance in just one layer rather than competing coatings that may require multiple layers, which requires more energy and material to achieve similar performance.
+- Wood coating options with partially plant-based formulations, while providing similar performance characteristics to equivalent fossil-based products. - Coatings that once required high temperature bake cycles in the past can now cure at room temperatures because of innovative technology.
+These coatings reduce energy requirements by eliminating the need for high temperature bake cycles.

+- The development of high-transfer-efficiency powder coatings not only reduces spray time and the energy associated with the spray application process, but also reduces product loss, which further reduces energy use and preserves natural resources. - Heat- and sun-reflective roof coatings and infrared-reflecting concrete coatings reduce the urban heat island effect and can reduce cooling needs in warmer climates. - Powder coatings and other types of coating systems that deliver high performance in just one layer rather than competing coatings that may require multiple layers, which requires more energy and material to achieve similar performance.

-OPPORTUNITY TYPE: Consumer Sentiment TIME HORIZON: Short, medium and long term DESCRIPTION: Many consumers and markets are demonstrating an increased preference for products that have lower environmental impact, including a lower carbon footprint.
+Opportunity Type: Consumer Sentiment Time Horizon: Short, medium and long term

+Description: Many consumers and markets are demonstrating an increased preference for products that have lower environmental impact, including a lower carbon footprint.
 We believe our position to meet those needs is strengthened by our product sustainability initiatives and the transparency of our efforts.
 In addition, we offer products that are specifically designed to better protect the surfaces they cover, which may result in longer coated product lifespans and reduced waste.
 Through the preservation of their existing assets and the use of products designed to facilitate energy savings, customers increasingly recognize the beneficial sustainability attributes of Sherwin-Williams products.

-We believe we have a good understanding of the environmental footprints of our products because we have invested in industry-leading capabilities in life cycle assessment (LCA) and environmental product declarations (EPDs).
+We believe we have a good understanding of the environmental footprints of our products because we have invested in industry-leading capabilities in LCAs and environmental product declarations (EPDs).
 We have performed LCAs and drafted EPDs for hundreds of products.
 Many of these LCAs have been peer-reviewed, published as EPDs and are publicly available.

-To help us identify opportunities to improve the sustainability profile of our products, we created our Sustainability by Design program and determined our baseline of "sustainably advantaged products."
+To help us identify opportunities to improve the sustainability profile of our products, we created our Sustainability by Design program.
 Sustainability by Design is a signature effort in our five-step Stage-Gate process to formally incorporate sustainability attributes such as life cycle thinking within our product development processes.
-This program enables us to evolve our products and processes to deliver and grow our "sustainably advantaged products" offering.
+This program enables us to evolve our products and processes to deliver and grow products with sustainability attributes that are important to our customers.

-OPPORTUNITY TYPE: Geographic Flexibility TIME HORIZON: Short, medium and long term DESCRIPTION: Our Global Supply Chain (GSC) consists of a highly efficient manufacturing and distribution system for paint, coatings and related products.
-GSC is integrated in such a way that the risk created by a particular location being forced out of service may be mitigated, including by shifting production to other locations, if necessary.
+Opportunity Type: Geographic Flexibility Time Horizon: Short, medium and long term

+Description: Our GSC consists of a highly efficient manufacturing and distribution system for paint, coatings and related products.
+The GSC is integrated in such a way that the risk created by a particular location being forced out of service may be mitigated, including by shifting production to other locations, if necessary.

 As for the geographic reach of our store locations, we have historically located stores in promising markets that may have exposure to physical risks from climate change.
-We believe that our experience operating in these environments has made us a reliable and trusted neighbor in these communities that can be counted on to deliver product to expediently assist rebuilding and recovery efforts.
+We believe that our experience operating in these environments has made us a reliable and trusted neighbor that can be counted on in these communities to deliver products to expediently assist rebuilding and recovery efforts.
 Although severe weather events in these areas may adversely impact our own operations, cause disruptions and reduce the demand for our products, such circumstances can be an opportunity to serve the needs of our customers in these high-growth regions.
 In addition, our store location density and mobile platform have helped enable us to initiate sales quickly following certain natural disasters, even if stores in the region were negatively impacted by a severe weather event.